ninabarzh/broomstick/content/posts/weimar.md

 ## The lure of order in economic crisis

 Hyperinflation and the Great Depression destroyed faith in Weimar’s liberal democracy.
-Desperation made citizens trade freedom for stability — a compromise extremists exploited expertly.
+Desperation made citizens trade freedom for stability, a compromise extremists exploited expertly.

-Today, similar pressures: cost-of-living crises, collapsing housing, precarious work, climate shocks — perfect soil for populists with one-line answers and zero nuance.
+Today, similar pressures: cost-of-living crises, collapsing housing, precarious work, climate shocks, perfect soil for populists with one-line answers and zero nuance.
 When democracy seems incapable of solving material problems, the lure of harsh remedies grows, alongside authoritarian promises.

 ## Embarrassed defenders of democracy

 Weimar’s most damning mistake: its politicians’ reluctance to defend democracy.
 Treated as Versailles’ unwanted child, it was never cherished, celebrated, or taught as valuable.
 Pride in democratic norms?
 Almost absent.

 Modern leaders echo this.
 Democracy becomes a procedure, a cumbersome formality.
 Meanwhile, authoritarians trumpet greatness, nation, destiny, strength.
-If democracy is sold like a tax form, the crowd often prefers the circus — clowns included.
+If democracy is sold like a tax form, the crowd often prefers the circus, clowns included.

 ## The enabling act moment

 Weimar’s final collapse came not with a bang, but a mundane parliamentary act: the Enabling Act of 1933.
 Hitler could legislate without Reichstag oversight.
 Presented as temporary, stabilising, necessary.
 Those who voted thought control possible.
 Wrong.

-Today: equivalents could emerge — temporary election suspensions, sweeping surveillance powers, emergency decrees.
+Today: equivalents could emerge, temporary election suspensions, sweeping surveillance powers, emergency decrees.
 Wrapped in patriotism, prudence, pledges of temporariness, endorsed by moderates convinced of control.
 History whispers, with a dry chuckle: control rarely works this way.

 ## Lessons not yet learned